KStateMachine/kstatemachine/docs/pages/events.md

   internally if you use StateMachine with coroutines support.
 Or just runs code in-place for StdLib StateMachine instance.
-* `processEventByLaunch()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, asynchronous, uses StateMachine's `CouroutineScope` to process event in a new coroutine by `kotlinx.coroutines.launch` function.
+* `processEventByLaunch()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, asynchronous, uses StateMachine's `CoroutineScope` to process event in a new coroutine by `kotlinx.coroutines.launch` function.
   Cannot be used with StdLib StateMachine instance (throws in this case).
-* `processEventByAsync()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, asynchronous, uses StateMachine's `CouroutineScope` to process event in a new coroutine by `kotlinx.coroutines.async` function.
+* `processEventByAsync()` - (available in `kstatemachine-coroutines` artifact) Not suspendable, asynchronous, uses StateMachine's `CoroutineScope` to process event in a new coroutine by `kotlinx.coroutines.async` function.
-  Returns`kotlinx.coroutines.Deffered` with `ProcessingResult`.
+  Returns`kotlinx.coroutines.Deferred` with `ProcessingResult`.
   Cannot be used with StdLib StateMachine instance (throws in this case).

 ## Ignored events